Medically reviewed by Drugs.com. Last updated on Nov 4, 2022.

 Intermittent IV injections of succinylcholine may also be used to provide muscle relaxation for long procedures.
 An IV injection of 0.3 to 1.1 mg/kg may be given initially, followed, at appropriate intervals, by further injections of 0.04 to 0.07 mg/kg to maintain the degree of relaxation required.

-For emergency tracheal intubation or in instances where immediate securing of the airway is necessary, the IV dose of succinylcholine is 2 mg/kg for infants and small children; for older children and adolescents the dose is 1 mg/kg (see BOX WARNING and PRECAUTIONS: Pediatric Use).
+For emergency tracheal intubation or in instances where immediate securing of the airway is necessary, the IV dose of succinylcholine is 2 mg/kg for infants and small pediatric patients; for older pediatric patients and adolescents the dose is 1 mg/kg (see BOX WARNING and PRECAUTIONS: Pediatric Use).

-Rarely, IV bolus administration of succinylcholine in infants and children may result in malignant ventricular arrhythmias and cardiac arrest secondary to acute rhabdomyolysis with hyperkalemia.
+Rarely, IV bolus administration of succinylcholine in infants and pediatric patients may result in malignant ventricular arrhythmias and cardiac arrest secondary to acute rhabdomyolysis with hyperkalemia.
 In such situations, an underlying myopathy should be suspected.

-Intravenous bolus administration of succinylcholine in infants or children may result in profound bradycardia or, rarely, asystole.
-As in adults, the incidence of bradycardia in children is higher following a second dose of succinylcholine.
+Intravenous bolus administration of succinylcholine in infants or pediatric patients may result in profound bradycardia or, rarely, asystole.
+As in adults, the incidence of bradycardia in pediatric patients is higher following a second dose of succinylcholine.
 The occurrence of bradyarrhythmias may be reduced by pretreatment with atropine (see PRECAUTIONS: Pediatric Use).

 Compatibility and Admixtures